Terry Gilliam's unrealized projects: Lemony Snicket's A Series of Unfortunate Events

+In 2004, author Daniel Handler revealed in an interview that Gilliam had been interested in directing the film adaptation of his A Series of Unfortunate Events novel series.

+Anything for Billy

+In February 2006, it was reported that Gilliam would co-write, with acclaimed western novelist Larry McMurtry, a new feature inspired by wild west anti-hero Billy the Kid based on McMurtry's Anything for Billy.
+In summer that year, Gilliam updating that: "There were a group of Italians who were offering some finance.
+I don't know what's going on [now]".

-Untitled Gorillaz movie
+Untitled Gorillaz film

-It was rumoured that Gilliam may direct or be involved in the production of the animated band Gorillaz movie.
+It was rumored that Gilliam may direct or be involved in the production of the animated Gorillaz movie.
 In a September 2006 interview with Uncut, Damon Albarn was reported to have said, "we're making a film.
 We've got Terry Gilliam involved."
 However, in a more recent interview with Gorillaz-Unofficial, Jamie Hewlett, the co-creator of the band, stated that since the time of the previous interview, Damon's and his own interest in the film had lessened.
 In an August 2008 Observer interview, Gorillaz band members Albarn and Hewlett revealed the nature and title of the project, Journey to the West, a film adaptation of the opera of the same name, based on a 16th-century Chinese adventure story also known as Monkey.
-In January 2008, while on set of The Imaginarium of Doctor Parnassus, Gilliam stated that he was looking forward to the project, "But I'm still waiting to see a script!"
+In January 2008, while on set of The Imaginarium of Doctor Parnassus, Gilliam stated that he was looking forward to the project, but "still waiting to see a script!"